Homosexuality in ancient Greece: Scholarship and controversy

 Considerable controversy has engaged the scholarly world concerning the nature of same-sex relationships among the ancient Greeks described by Thomas Hubbard in the Introduction to Homosexuality in Greece and Rome, A Source Book of Basic Documents, 2007, p.
 2: "The field of Gay Studies has, virtually since its inception, been divided between 'essentialists' those who believe in an archetypical pattern of same gender attraction that is universal, transhistorical, and transcultural, and "social constructionists", those who hold that patterns of sexual preference manifest themselves with different significance in different societies and that no essential identity exists between practitioners of same-gender love in, for instance, ancient Greece and post industrial Western society.
 Some social constructionists have even gone so far as to deny that sexual preference was a significant category for the ancients or that any kind of subculture based on sexual object-choice existed in the ancient world", p.
 2 (he cites Halperin and Foucault in the social constructionist camp and Boswell and Thorp in the essentialist; cf. E. Stein for a collection of essays, Forms of Desire: Sexual Orientation and the Social Constructionist Controversy, 1992).
 Hubbard states that "Close examination of a range of ancient texts suggests, however, that some forms of sexual preference were, in fact, considered a distinguishing characteristic of individuals.
 Many texts even see such preferences as inborn qualities and as "essential aspects of human identity..." ibid.
 Hubbard utilizes both schools of thought when these seem pertinent to the ancient texts, pp. 2–20.

+There is evidence that homosexual sex, or kinaidia, was outlawed in Classical Athens.
+Aristophanes Knights says a man called Gryttus was eliminated, and the scholiast to the line tells us that Gryttus was put to death.
+There is also philological evidence that one of the charges against Socrates was his sexual corruption of young men.
+Harry Tanner's The Queer Thing About Sin explores further evidence for homophobia in ancient Greece and Rome and ties it societal crises.

-During Plato's time there were some people who were of the opinion that homosexual sex was shameful in any circumstances.
-Indeed, Plato himself eventually came to hold this view.
-At one time he had written that same-sex lovers were far more blessed than ordinary mortals.
-He even gave them a headstart in the great race to get back to heaven, their mutual love refeathering their mottled wings.
-Later he seemed to contradict himself.
-In his ideal city, he says in his last, posthumously published work known as The Laws, homosexual sex will be treated the same way as incest.
+During Plato's time there were people who were of the opinion that homosexual sex was shameful in any circumstances.
+In his ideal city, he says in his last, posthumously published work known as The Laws homosexual sex will be treated the same way as incest.
 It is something contrary to nature, he insists, calling it "utterly unholy, odious-to-the-gods and ugliest of ugly things".

 The subject has caused controversy in modern Greece.
 In 2002, a conference on Alexander the Great was stormed as a paper about his homosexuality was about to be presented.
 When the film Alexander, which depicted Alexander as romantically involved with both men and women, was released in 2004, 25 Greek lawyers threatened to sue the film's makers, but relented after attending an advance screening of the film.